zhenhuan-yang/zhenhuan-yang.github.io/_posts/2019-06-10-comparision-inequalities.md

 comments: true
 ---

 I have heard and used concentration inequalities in my life, but I have not heard or used comparison inequalities.
+I recently came across some of them during my research on RSC/RSS conditions.
+They came in handy when you trying to reduce "complicated" random variables to "simple" ones.